vishalkc9565/security/readme.md

 ### Sqlite injection
 Flat files db are used for small db.
-Some sqlite commands are `PRAGMA table_info(<table-name>)`, `.tables`
+Some sqlite commands are `PRAGMA table_info(<table-name>)`, `.tables` for UNION use NULL in select to determine the number of columns

 #### Crack Hash/ password
 crackstation.net